ProzorroUKR/prozorro-docs/docs/source/standard/tender.rst

    The :ref:`cancellation` object describes the reason of tender cancellation contains accompanying documents  if any.

+:funders:
+  List of :ref:`organization` objects.

+  Optional field.

+  The funder is an entity providing money or finance for contracting process.

 :revisions:
    List of :ref:`revision` objects, auto-generated